Podcast: All the latest from the SCN family of Steelers shows, Tuesday Edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-Steelers fans are spoiled, and they should be.
-After having the second-best winning percentage of the last 53 years and the second-least amount of losses over the previous 20, fans expect greatness.
+The Pittsburgh Steelers are not ranked very high when it comes to AFC Power Rankings.
+In the NFC, the Steelers would be a favorite to make the playoffs.
+How would things shake out if Mike Tomlin’s team resided in the other conference?
 All this and more as Steel Curtain Network’s Bryan Anthony Davis decided to make no apologies and share his black-and-gold brand of enlightenment on BAD Language.

 - News and Notes